daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 5. `_acme-challenge.sub1.sub2.www.example.co.uk`
 6. `sub1.sub2.example.co.uk`

-For most of the dns providers, you must determine which part is the domain root zone(example.com or example.co.uk), and which part is the sub domain(_acme-challenge or _acme-challenge.www)
+For most of the dns providers, you must determine which part is the domain root zone(example.com or example.co.uk), and which part is the subdomain(_acme-challenge or _acme-challenge.www)

-*You can not just split the full domain, and get the first part as sub domain, and the rest as root zone.
+*You can not just split the full domain, and get the first part as subdomain, and the rest as root zone.
 Please make sure you can handle all the formats above.*

 A good practice is to list all your root zones through your dns api, then compare and detect which part is the root zone.
-Then the rest is the sub domain.
+Then the rest is the subdomain.

 See:
 https://github.com/Neilpang/acme.sh/blob/master/dnsapi/dns_cf.sh#L142